farhad-sadeghlo/Data-Analytics/README.md

 # Data-Analytics

-These are some analytic examples of my work
+These are some analysis examples of my work

+UFO_Sightings gets updated momentarily as new data is provided by the provider.

 :copyright: All rights are reserved.